codeoverflow-org/nodecg-io-docs/docs/samples/discord-rpc.md

     After entering it, click save.

-3. Set the created `discord-rpc` service instance to the service dependency of the `discord-rpc` bundle.
+3. Set the sample's (`discord-rpc`) dependency to be the newly created service instance (of type `discord-rpc`).
-   Select the `discord-rpc` bundle and the `discord-rpc` service in the left bottom menu.
-Then select the service instance that should be used by the `discord-rpc` sample bundle (in this case the name of the previously created `discord-rpc` instance).
-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message displaying your discord username.